6 Types of Visual Content to Use in Your Webinar

 The overall color scheme stands out and is visually appealing.
 The headings of each section have a consistent color, making it easy to see where each section starts and ends.
 Also, low stats are consistently represented, with a red color indicating a negative.

 Also, the shape selections in the example are good.
-For example, in the section showing the medical costs of various diet-related chronic diseases, the higher numbers are represented with bigger circles.
+For instance, in the section depicting the dental expenses of different oral health conditions associated with diet, the larger circles indicate the higher costs for Turkey teeth.
 The font selection is great as well.
 It’s professional without being overly formal.

 Memes can make fun and engaging visual content for your webinar.
 On the internet, a meme is usually thought of as a funny picture with a caption.
 But the origin of the term is from scientist Richard Dawkins, who coined the word to describe a process of an idea spreading by imitation from person to person.